 Since its incorporation, SymBio has focused on implementing a product lifecycle management strategy to maximize the business value of TREAKISYM® and as a part of this strategy, the Company has pursued the expansion of approved indications.

 In September 2017, SymBio entered into an exclusive license agreement with Eagle Pharmaceuticals, Inc. for the development and commercialization in Japan of Eagle's bendamustine hydrochloride ready-to-dilute(RTD) and rapid infusion(RI) liquid formulation products (marketed in the U.S. by Teva Pharmaceutical Industries Ltd. under the tradename of BENDEKA®).
 Obtaining the exclusive rights for Eagle's patent-protected bendamustine liquid formulations (RTD and RI) enables SymBio to extend the product life of TREAKISYM® until 2031.
 Switching from the existing TREAKISYM® lyophilized powder formulation to ready-to-dilute (RTD) liquid formulation will significantly reduce the preparation time and labor costs for healthcare providers, and developing and commercializing the rapid infusion (RI) formulation will reduce infusion duration to 10 minutes (from the current 60 minutes), providing significant benefit and value to both patients and healthcare providers.
-SymBio aims to market the RTD formulation in the first half of 2021, and launch the RI formulation on a subsequent date.
+SymBio plans to market the RTD formulation on January ,2021 and launch the RI formulation on the subsequent date.